November 8th - 13th, 2021

 Monday, November 8 (D)

 Arrive in Winnipeg, Manitoba, Canada any time of day.
-Take the complimentary airport shuttle to the Four Points by Sheraton Winnipeg International Airport (or similar).
+Take the complimentary airport shuttle to the Courtyard Winnipeg Airport.
 Tonight we’ll gather for a group welcome dinner.

 Tuesday, November 9 (L, D)